sjauijn/adguard-home-plus-HAOS/adguard/DOCS.md

 ## Installation

-The installation of this app is pretty straightforward and not different in comparison to installing any other Home Assistant app.

 1. **Ensure your Home Assistant device has a
    [static IP and static external DNS servers!](https://developers.home-assistant.io/docs/operating-system/network)** This is important!
 You **WILL** end up having issues if you skip this step.